benhoyt/snappass-test/README.md

 Test charm for Pinterest's SnapPass that uses Operator Framework and K8s sidecar containers.

-This doesn't yet deploy via Charmhub (because of an issue with Charmhub resources).
-So you have to build and deploy the charm locally:
+This does deploy via Charmhub (but you need to specify `--resource` for the images manually, because of an issue with Charmhub resources).
+Or you can build and deploy the charm locally:

 ```
 $ git clone https://github.com/benhoyt/snappass-test